 Fading puppy syndrome is more of a description than a diagnosis.
 This is borne out of there often being no obvious cause for the puppy fatalities, and the owner feels helpless to do anything other than watch the pup grow weaker and die.

 However, this is not necessarily the case.
-Indeed, there are factors that positively influence the health of the litter and get the odds going in your favor of strong, vigorous puppies.
+There are factors that positively influence the health of the litter and get the odds going in your favor of strong, vigorous puppies.

 Environmental Factors: The surroundings the puppies are kept in.